 The plugin API enables you to use a full-text parser other than the default built-in full-text parser.
 For example, if you are working with Japanese, you may choose to use the MeCab full-text parser.
 The plugin API also enables you to provide a full-text parser of your own so that you have control over the basic duties of a parser.
 A parser plugin can operate in either of two roles:

 The plugin can replace the built-in parser.
-In this role, the plugin reads the input to be parsed, splits it up into words, and passes the words to the server (either for indexing or for token accumulation).
+In this role, the plugin reads the input to be parsed, splits it up into words/tokens, and passes the words/tokens to the server (either for indexing or for token accumulation).
 The ngram and MeCab parsers introduced in MySQL 5.7.6 operate as replacements for the built-in full-text parser.

 The plugin can act in conjunction with the built-in parser